The Bellevue-Stratford Hotel: 20th century

 Originally the western end of the building was only three stories high.
 In 1911, Boldt added extensions to the hotel and carried it to the full nineteen stories.
 It was completed in 1912 at a cost of $850,000.

 In June 1919, the Bellevue was leased to T. Coleman du Pont, together with Lucius M. Boomer, president of Boomer-du Pont Properties Corporation.
-The ground and building were retained by George C. Boldt Jr. Boomer-du Pont offered the Boldt family $7,500,000 for the hotel.
+The ground and building were retained by George C. Boldt Jr. The Boldt family was offered $7,500,000 for the hotel by Boomer-du Pont.
 They refused, as the asking price was $10,000,000.
 In June 1925, the company backed by duPont, The Bellevue Company purchased the hotel for $6,500,000 from the heirs of George C. Boldt.
 It was said that $3,000,000 was paid in cash and a mortgage was taken over the property for $3,500,000.

 In October 1926, Queen Marie of Romania stayed at the hotel.
 The Royal Suite of 11 rooms on the seventh floor to be occupied by Queen Marie and her entourage of 19 has a history.
-Among the world-famous people who have occupied the suite are President and Mrs. Calvin Coolidge, Cardinal Mercier of Belgium, President and Mrs. Woodrow Wilson, Marshal Joffre, General John J. Pershing, President and Mrs. Warren G. Harding, a brother of the Emperor of Japan, Sir Esme Howard, Ambassador Jules Jusserand, and Ambassador Auckland Geddes.
+Among the world-famous people who have occupied the suite are President Calvin Coolidge, Cardinal Mercier of Belgium, President Woodrow Wilson, Marshal Joseph Joffre, General John J. Pershing, President Warren G. Harding, Sir Esme Howard, Ambassador Jules Jusserand, and Ambassador Auckland Geddes.

-During the 1920s through the 1940s, the noted global host Claude H. Bennett managed the now 735 room Philadelphia hotel.
+During the 1920s through the 1940s, the noted global host Claude H. Bennett managed the now 735-room Philadelphia hotel.
 His son, Robert C. Bennett (Cornell Hotel School 1940), and grandson, Robert Jr. (Drexel Hill, PA), Professor of Hotel Management at a suburban Philadelphia community college (Delaware County Community College), were both on the senior management staff of the "Grand Dame" of Broad Street as late as the 1970s prior to the temporary hotel closing.